 Meat sources of iron contain the haem form of iron which is well absorbed in the body.
 Vegetarians are at greater risk of iron deficiency in pregnancy than meat eaters.
 Vitamin C increases the absorption of the non-haem iron found in vegetable sources.

-Dietary modifications of both parents should ideally be addressed at least 4 months prior to conception and maternal diet maintained throughout pregnancy and the nursing period.
+Dietary modifications of both parents should ideally be addressed at least 4 months prior to conception and maternal diet maintained throughout pregnancy and the breastfeeding period.

 After the first trimester, energy requirements increase on average by about 600 kilojoules per day.
 Making nutritious food choices should ensure a desired weight outcome.
 Although a variety of factors may influence weight gain in pregnancy, a gain of 0.7-1.3 kg during the first 3 months and 2 kg per month during the 2nd and 3rd trimesters is considered average.